graphql-aspnet/graphql-aspnet.github.io/docs/controllers/field-paths.md

 ---

 ## What is a Field Path?
  GraphQL is statically typed.
 Each field in a query must always resolve to a single graph type known to the schema.
-This can make query organization rather tedious and adds A LOT of boilerplate code if you wanted to introduce even the slightest complexity to your graph.
+In .NET terms that means each field must be represented by a method or property on some class or struct.
+Traditionally speaking, this can introduce a lot of overhead in defining intermediate types that do nothing but organize our data.

 Let's think about this query: